 Serving the Underserved

-Classroom lessons in communicating with patients became very real for students in the SAU Master of Physician Assistant Studies program, who found ways this spring to overcome language barriers and volunteered to help immigrant and refugee families stay healthy by teaching them about common illnesses and how to use a thermometer.
+Classroom lessons in communicating with patients became very real for students in the SAU Master of Physician Assistant Studies program.
+This spring, they found ways to overcome language barriers and volunteered to help immigrant and refugee families stay healthy by teaching them about common illnesses and how to use a thermometer.

 "Today, much of the focus of healthcare is trying to prevent common chronic conditions and being able to intervene and educate patients we know are more predisposed to certain conditions," Granado-Bolton said.